Degree type(s): Bachelor's

-Combining formal classroom instruction and supervised clinical experience, the athletic training bachelor’s degree program prepares students to be on the leading edge of their profession:
+Combining formal classroom instruction and supervised clinical experience, the athletic trainer degree prepares students to be on the leading edge of their profession:

 - Work closely with the medical community in Bismarck/Mandan and surrounding areas, in North Dakota gaining practical experience in clinical settings in addition to the classroom.

 - Successfully meet the Board of Certification (BOC) standards to become a certified athletic trainer (ATC), through completion of the accredited University of Mary curriculum program and all BOC requirements.
 University of Mary students enjoy high pass rates on the athletic training BOC exam.
-See pass rates for University of Mary athletic training degree students by viewing the BOC Pass Rate table to the lower right.
+Learn more about pass rates for the University of Mary athletic training degree students by viewing the BOC Pass Rate table to the lower right.

 - Develop specific skills in the following areas: evidence-based practices, prevention and health promotion, clinical examination and diagnosis, acute care of injury and Illness, therapeutic interventions, psychosocial strategies and referral, and health care administration.

-- Learn to apply Christian, Catholic, Benedictine values as an athletic trainer, while gaining a deeper understanding and respect for social, physical, and cultural diversity.
+- Learn to apply Christian, Catholic and Benedictine values as an athletic trainer, while gaining a deeper understanding and respect for social, physical and cultural diversity.

 Athletic trainers work in a wide range of professional settings, including health care teams in secondary schools, colleges and universities, sports medicine clinics, professional sports programs, physician offices, hospitals, entertainment industry, and industrial settings.